Ah, the beaches in Greenwich CT:

 Rye Playland Beach and Pool

-A trip to the coastal Rye Playland is the perfect way to spend a summer day with the kids.
-This amusement park near Greenwich has a beach and pool, as well as a variety of thrill rides, family rides, daily entertainment, and concerts.
+A trip to the coastal Rye Playland is the perfect way to spend a summer day with kids or the young at heart.
+This old-timey amusement park near Greenwich has a pool, as well as a variety of thrill rides, family rides, daily entertainment, and concerts.

 Ready for some fun in the sun and sand?
 Book our Greenwich Beach Escape Package today!
 It includes 2 one-day entry passes and a one-day parking pass to one of our favorite nearby beaches.